 Step 1: Complete a High School Education

-When you begin the admission and enrollment process at a community college or trade school of your choice, you’ll realize that you’ll be able to choose between several levels of educational programs.
-You’ll be able to earn a certificate, associate degree in dental hygiene, or diploma.
+You may find one of these programs at a community college or trade school.
+You could choose to earn a certificate, associate degree in dental hygiene, or a higher-level degree.
 Any option will allow you to work as a dental assistant, but choosing the lower education level mean it would be more difficult to move into a higher paying position later.
 Whichever path you choose, your dental assisting program should include classes such as Oral Anatomy, Dental Office Administration, CPR and First Aid, Dental Materials, and Dental Pharmacology.
 You’ll have other required classes to take as well.

 You need several skills, soft and hard, that you’ll use daily on the job.
 These will help you as you work with each of your patients;